 Caring for your diabetes may seem like a lot, especially when faced with energy zappers like stress and daily demands.
 Various factors in diabetes tend to erode your energy levels at some point, and as fatigue sets in, your blood sugars can spike and spring other symptoms.
 It’s important to recognize these side effects and how they impact your behavior, so you can seek help before symptoms get worse.

 Fluctuations in blood sugar levels

-Even if you’re not peeing a lot, high blood sugars can sap your energy by preventing sugar entry into your cells.
-This is because, in T2DM, insulin isn’t functioning up to par to push the sugar into your cells.
-As a result, your cells do not get the fuel they need, and you do not get the energy.
+High blood sugars can zap your energy by preventing sugar entry into your cells because insulin isn’t able to push sugar into your cells.
+As a result, your cells don’t get the fuel they need, and you don’t get the energy.

-Low blood sugars also deprive your body of the required fuel (glucose), making you feel sluggish.
+Low blood sugars also deprive your body of required fuel (glucose), which can make you feel sluggish.

 Side effects of medicines

 Certain diabetes medications may lower energy levels.
 If you’re experiencing negative side effects, be sure to speak to your medical provider.
 They may be able to help.
 Do not stop taking your medication unless directed to do so by your doctor.